Welcome!

 Research.

 Publications & service.
-My work has been published or is forthcoming in journals including the Journal of Politics, Economics & Politics, Legislative Studies Quarterly, and
+My work has been published or is forthcoming in journals including the Journal of Politics, Ecological Economics, Political Science Research and Methods, and

 Mobilization & Political Economy NSF-REU program,

-Razones y Personas, a 14-year-old blog where more than 50 social scientists publish weekly pieces on politics and policy, with a focus on Latin America and Uruguay.
+a long-running blog where social scientists publish public-facing work on politics and policy, with a particular focus on Latin America and Uruguay.

 Background.